hugocattelain/canal-plus-code-challenge/README.md

 The `sh /scene/{timecode} ` endpoint is returning a relative path for the image property in the response from the API.
 Therefore, a background image cannot be set as intended in the Scene component.

+Also, an index is used as a key in the map function to identify each crew member as the API returns the same id for them all.

 When the video ends, the page needs to be reloaded in order to play the video again.

-The next step could be the implementation of a proper state management system
+The next steps could be the implementation of a proper state management system, a responsive design as well as a better semantic for the Mui components